pygfx/pygfx.github.io/pages/sponsor.md

 A sponsorship represents a support contract that offers the following benefits:

-* Ongoing development on the project.
+* Ongoing development of the project.
 * Priority on bug reports and feature requests.
 * Company logo on the front page of pygfx.org.
 * In the top tiers: in-person support to help you use Pygfx to the max.